Connectors and connection rules

 An input can only accept one connection.
 This error indicates that an input is already connected, so that no new connection is accepted.

 Unequal data sources

 The connection is refused, because the operator already has a connection to another data source (via another input).
-The data sources have not been synchronized; they should both pass the same Synchronizer operator (link) before this connection can be made.
+The data sources have not been synchronized; they should both pass the same Synchronizer operator ("Synchronizer") before this connection can be made.

 Operator refuses connection

 The operator the connection is going to (sink operator) refuses the connection, because of unspecified reasons.
 Refer to the documentation of that operator to find out more, or check if the operator has issued a warning (written below its symbol).

 Incompatible data processors